da2k/curso-javascript-ninja/challenge-01/README.md

 > divisao(10,2);
 5
 ```
-//teste for commit challenge 1
+// teste for commit challenge 1